KingJacM/eva-unit-01-theme/README.md

 source code https://github.com/KingJacM/eva-unit-01-theme

-feel free to pull request/start issue
+Please leave a rating if you like it and feel free to pull request/start issue on Github.

-Note: neon and background is implemented with two other extension, **you can change/display the background with personal preference**.
-Add the following code to the settings.json after downloading *Background* and *vscode_custom_css* extensions.
+> Note: neon and background is implemented with two other extension, **you can choose to change/whether to display the background with personal preference**.
+Add the following code to the > settings.json after downloading *Background* and *vscode_custom_css* extensions.
 ```
 "background.useDefault": false,
     "background.customImages": [